 Below we have a list of therapists and practitioners in the Twin Cities available to offer services to new clients.
-While these providers will not offer you access to illegal substances, they do offer supportive therapy and other modalities aimed at helping to integrate the psychedelic experience, and are “psychedelic-friendly” surrounding your specific needs for wellness within the psychedelic community.
+This is a list of mental health professionals, licensed by the state, who will only provide clinical care within the scope of their license, while having a “psychedelic friendly” approach with regards to clients past, ongoing and/or future use.
+While these providers are open minded about clients personal use outside of the clinical setting, they will not offer or recommend points of access to illegal substances.
+They do offer supportive therapy and/or other modalities aimed at helping to integrate and prepare for psychedelic experiences that clients may seek out at their own risk, and will work with a clients specific needs to promote wellness and improvements in quality of life.
 Everyone listed in this network abides by our Codes of Conduct when engaging with clients and representing the Psychedelic Society of Minneapolis.

 Ryan is a nationally recognized psychedelic integration expert.
 For more than 15 years, his primary focus has been working with individuals and groups facilitating experiential therapy and integrating psychedelic journeys into healing and personal transformation.

 Tamara Kaiser, PhD, LICSW, LMFT